Frequently Asked QuestionsLearn more about what Chibembe has to offer below.

 Chibembe is owned by Wilderness Trails Ltd. The original camp was established by Norman Carr in 1975 to operate the first walking safaris in Africa and then acquired by Simon Bicknell and private investors in 1996.
 Simon has been in the Safari industry for over 30 years and has worked at the Old Chibembe camp both as a safari guide and camp manager.
-His passion for Chibembe and in-depth knowledge of the surrounding area and community provides a great deal of comfort to
+His passion for Chibembe and in-depth knowledge of the surrounding area and community provides a great deal of comfort to investors and home owners.

 One of the other directors of Wilderness Trails Ltd, Henry Hallward, has worked in the ‘safari’ tourism sector for over 25 years.
 His extensive experience in knowing what tourists are looking for indicates a gap in the market for multi-generational family safari accommodation, which Chibembe Wildlife Reserve aims to cater for.

 What can I build there?

 The developers’ vision is to initially create 10 self contained safari houses on a small portion of the 850 acres designated for the same.
 The developer has appointed an exclusive contractor, who will have a permanent onsite camp during the construction period and clients are encouraged to explore various African safari themes for their ideal Safari Home in Zambia!

 Plot owners will need to comply with the Chibembe design and building regulations, as laid out in the sale agreement annexures.
 (Copy available on request).

 Where is Chibembe Wildlife Reserve?

 Chibembe is an 850 acre full title property located in the South Luangwa, right on the boundary of the South Luangwa National Park and along the Luangwa River.
 The plots are all located along the water’s edge, where the original Norman Carr Safari camp was situated.
 The site is approximately 2.5 hours drive north from Mfuwe town.

 What is for sale?